Inera-Software/Beta-V1/README.md

 -   **Frontend (This Repository)**: A Next.js application responsible for all UI and user interaction.
 It fetches data from and sends data to the backend API.
 -   **Backend (Separate Repository)**: A separate server built with a framework like **Python (Django, Flask)** or **Node.js (Express)**.
 The backend handles all business logic, database interactions, and data processing, exposing its services through a REST or GraphQL API.

-This separation allows frontend and backend teams to work independently and deploy their services separately.

 ## Core Features